matthiaaas/otto-assistant/README.md

 Now you can use the assistant by saying the default keyword "Otto" followed by your command or question.
 Wait after the keyword "Otto" for the beep sound.

-**Note**: Otto is in German by default.
+**Note**: Otto is in English by default.

 ### Examples

 Weather
-> Otto, wie ist das Wetter heute?
+> Otto, what's the weather like?

 News
-> Otto, was gibt's Neues?
+> Otto, what are the news?

 Info
-> Otto, wer ist Barack Obama?
+> Otto, who is Barack Obama?

 To stop the assistant just close the window or - when using the terminal - interrupt the program with the shortcut `ctrl + c`.